 Keeping It Practical

 Knots aren’t just for survival or camping; they’re pretty darn useful in everyday life, too.
 Luke from Outdoor Boys shows 8 practical knots that you can use anywhere.

 The video highlights the chain sinnet or the daisy chain to keep your ropes or lengths of cord organized, the farrimond friction hitch, which is stronger than a tautline hitch but is easier to dismantle, and the trucker’s hitch used to tighten down loads.

-A lot of people say they always forget their knots just when they need them the most…which is quite unfortunate because knots are pretty darn useful.
+A lot of people say they always forget their survival knots just when they need them the most, which is quite unfortunate because knots are pretty darn useful.
 The right one can get you out of a tight spot.
 On the other hand, using the wrong knot can lead to nasty accidents.